- How does the native plants database search work?

 Some cultivars of natives aren't much different from the true native but some are significantly altered.
 Through the breeding process the plant can become less recognizable to insects, birds, and other wildlife, specifically if the bloom is altered.
 Ecologists agree that some cultivars of natives may hold ecological value—at least more than exotics from the other side of the planet—but it is generally believed that the true native is best.

 According to the Environmental Protection Agency, 30 to 60 percent of fresh water in American cities is used for watering lawns.
-Native plants have adapted to thrive in their regional landscape, without added water or nutrients.
+Though almost all plants require some watering after planting until they become established, native plants have adapted to thrive in their regional landscapes, without the continuous irrigation and/or fertilization that many non-native species require.
 With climate change models predicting increased episodes of extreme drought such as California is experiencing, it’s a good time to shift to water-wise yards and native plants.
 If an average American family spent 1 less day watering their garden and lawn, it would save about 320 gallons of water (source: Environmental Protection Agency).

 Our warming world poses profound challenges to conservation.
 Audubon’s Birds and Climate Change Report, published in September 2014, found that 314 North American bird species could lose more than half of their current ranges by 2080 due to rising temperatures.
 Learn more at climate.audubon.org.
 The report showed that in order to protect birds, we need to reduce the emissions that cause the warming and protect the places on the ground that birds need now and in the future.
 Planting native grasses, trees, and shrubs does both.
 First, replacing lawns with native plants lowers the carbon produced and water required to maintain them.
 And native gardens also help birds be as strong as possible in the face of the climate threat—by providing food, shelter and protection.
 Native plant patches—no matter how small—can help bird populations be more resilient to the impacts of a warming world.